Real estate SEO: a basic guide for teams and brokerages

 That’s why real estate SEO is still one of the best “build it once, benefit for years” plays in the industry.
 It’s not flashy, and it’s not instant.
 But when done right, it creates a compounding pipeline of clients who are actively looking for answers.

-And the data backs up the premise: according to the NAR, the internet is the number one place buyers say they found the home they purchased (51%), ahead of real estate agents (29%).
+And the data backs up the premise: according to the National Association of Realtors, the internet is the number one place buyers say they found the home they purchased (51%), ahead of real estate agents (29%).

 So let’s turn that reality into a practical, brokerage-ready SEO plan you can actually execute.